Igaigasuru/Practice/EC/PingNP/Practice_PingNP_Practice1.md

 # Practice 1
+We assume that you came this Practice from [TOP](https://github.com/Igaigasuru/Practice/edit/master/EC/PingNP/Practice_PingNP_top.md).
 Let's check the behaviour in the case of "All HeartBeats do not work when cluster service is started".

 ## Configuration